Learning Pneumatic Non-Prehensile Manipulation with a Mobile Blower: Experiments

 \section{Experiments}

-We ran a series of experiments to evaluate how well our proposed methods learn to blow objects into a receptacle in simulated and real-world environments.
+We ran a series of experiments to evaluate how well our proposed methods learn to complete the task in both simulated and real-world environments.
 Unless otherwise specified, experiments were conducted with robots that have a choice between two types of possible actions at each step: \texttt{move-without-blowing} and \texttt{turn-while-blowing}.
 These actions were available equally to all levels of the policy.

-We ran experiments in four different environments (see Fig.~ \ref{fig:envs}), each with its own unique challenges, such as moving objects around obstacles (LargeDoor) or towards a center receptacle (LargeCenter).
+Experiments were run in five different environments (see Fig.~ \ref{fig:envs}), each with its own unique challenges, such as moving objects around randomly placed obstacles (LargeColumns and LargeDoor) or towards a center receptacle (LargeCenter).
 We initialize the episodes with 50 objects for SmallEmpty and 100 objects for the others.
+For LargeColumns, we initialize each episode by placing a random number of columns (between 1 and 6) at random locations in the environment.
+For LargeDoor, the doorway position is randomly offset each episode in both the x and y directions.

-For each experiment, we trained 5 policies (5 runs), and then ran each policy for 20 evaluation episodes.
-We count the average number of objects moved into the receptacle over time across the evaluation episodes, and report the mean and standard deviation across the 5 training runs.
+We trained 5 policies (5 runs) for each experiment and then ran each policy for 20 evaluation episodes.
+Each episode is evaluated by counting the number of objects moved into the receptacle within a fixed time cutoff.
+The time cutoff is different for each environment but kept consistent within the environment.
+With this metric, we can compare the time efficiency of different methods.
+We average the performance across evaluation episodes and report the mean and standard deviation across the 5 training runs.